-Rhenium is the 75th element in the periodic table.
-The chemical symbol Re (lat.
-Rhenium) is a silvery-white metal, similar in properties to tungsten and molybdenum.
-There are two isotopes of rhenium: 185Re and 187Re.
-Heavy isotope is almost twice as much and he, unlike light, radioactive.
-Emitting β-rays, Rhenium-187 for a billion years turns into osmium.
-Rhenium-185 isolated in pure form in 1925 by German chemists spouses Nodak.
-It was the last open non-radioactive element.
+Rhenium — 75th element of the periodic table.
+Chemical symbol Re (lat.
+Rhenium) — silver-white metal similar in properties to tungsten and molybdenum.
+Two isotopes of rhenium are known: 185Re and 187Re.
+Heavy isotope is almost twice more and it, unlike light, is radioactive.
+Emitting β-rays, Rhenium-187 turns into osmium for a billion years.
+Rhenium-185 isolated in its pure form in 1925 by German chemists spouses Noddak.
+He became last discovered non-radioactive element.

-This rare earth element found in molybdenum and copper ores.
+This rare earth element is found in molybdenum and copper ores.
 Very rich deposits in Chile, USA and Russia.
-If the annual level of consumption of rhenium 40−50 tons, humanity enough world reserves of 250−300 years, without regard to the secondary use of this metal.
-Depending on the purity, the price of 1 kg of rhenium can vary from 1000 to 10,000 dollars.
+If annual rhenium consumption level of 40−50 tons remains, humanity will have enough world reserves for 250−300 years, excluding secondary use of this metal.
+Depending on purity, the price of 1 kg of rhenium can range from 1,000 to 10,000 dollars.

-For decades, the need for Rennie remained stable.
-The main consumer was the electrical industry.
-Basically, the rhenium was used for making thermocouples and filaments of vacuum devices.
-The need for Reni began to grow in the second half of the last century when the petrochemical industry began using the rhenium-platinum catalysts.
-Such catalysts has allowed the production of cheaper high-octane gasoline.
-Compared to the old platinum-rhenium catalysts was 50% more efficient and has served 4 times longer.
-If previously significant part of the rhenium went to the alloying heat-resistant alloys, with the last quarter of the twentieth century 75% of the rhenium was used for the production of catalysts.
-Today, this metal is important not only in the metal and electrical sectors, but also in the petrochemical industry.
+For decades, need for rhenium has remained stable.
+Main consumer was electrical industry.
+Rhenium was mainly used for manufacture of thermocouples and incandescent filaments of vacuum devices.
+The need for rhenium began to grow in second half of last century, when petrochemical industry began using rhenium-platinum catalysts.
+Such catalysts allowed production of cheaper high-octane gasoline.
+Compared to old platinum catalysts, rhenium was 50% more efficient and lasted 4 times longer.
+If previously significant part of rhenium was used for alloying heat-resistant alloys, then from last quarter of 20th century 75% of rhenium began to be used for production of catalysts.
+Today this metal is relevant not only in metallurgy and electrical engineering, but also in petrochemistry.

-Rhenium is more resistant to oxidation than tungsten, with age does not tarnish in air, while maintaining pristine lustre, almost insoluble in hydrochloric and hydrofluoric acids, but reacts weakly with H2 SO4, even when heated, but easily soluble in nitric acid and in solution of H2 O2 forms rhenium acid.
-With mercury rhenium forms an amalgam.
+Rhenium is more resistant to oxidation than tungsten; over the years it does not fade in air, retaining its pristine luster.
+It is almost insoluble in hydrofluoric acids, weakly reacts with Н2 SO4 even when heated, but is easily soluble in nitric acid.
+In a solution of H2 O2 forms rhenium acid.
+Rhenium forms an amalgam with mercury.

-It is extracted from molybdenum and copper sulfide ore with scanty salt content of rhenium using pyrometallurgical methods (converting, melting, oxidizing roasting).
-Upon firing, the oxide of rhenium sublimates and then is captured by special filters.
-Part of the rhenium is usually preserved in the roasted product, where goes in soda or ammonia solution, from which later the metal reduced by hydrogen.
-Smelting of copper concentrates with smoke usually carried away 50−60% of Re.
-In the processing of copper concentrates sulfuric wash acid becomes the main source of this metal.
+It is extracted from molybdenum and copper sulfide ore with meager content of rhenium salts using pyrometallurgical methods (conversion, smelting, oxidative calcination).
+During firing, rhenium oxide is sublimated and then captured by special filters.
+Part of rhenium is usually stored in cinder, from where it passes into soda or ammonia solutions, from which metal is later reduced with hydrogen.
+When smelting copper concentrates with smoke, typically 50−60% Re.
+When processing copper concentrates, sulfuric wash acid becomes main source for obtaining this metal.

-The use of rhenium is determined by high electrical resistance and heat resistance, resistance to aggressive chemical factors, high catalytic activity (close to platinoids).
-Modern nuclear power can’t do without alloys containing rhenium.
-At the dawn of the atomic era began to use a tungsten alloy with 26% rhenium for shells of fuel elements and other components operating in the reactor at t° 1600−3000 °C. the strong position rhenium and its alloys is in aircraft and space technology.
-In particular, an alloy of tantalum with 2.5% of rhenium and 8% tungsten is indispensable for the heat shields of the modules returning from space to Earth.
-High physical and chemical advantages (plus good weldability) determine the interest in rhenium big industries who shoulder large expenses.
-2/3 of rhenium goes to the alloying heat-resistant steels and coating other metals.
-Pure rhenium is one of the most critical parts.
-Domestic alloys based on tungsten containing 5, 20, to 27% Re (BP-5, BP-20, BP-27ВП), based on molybdenum — 8, 20 to 47% of rhenium.
-Also used tungsten-molybdenum-rhenium alloys — forging, high-tech, easily welded.
-They work in the most difficult conditions: withstand high temperature, shock, vibration, contact with aggressive substances.
+The use of rhenium is determined by high rates of electrical resistance and heat resistance, resistance to aggressive chemical factors, high catalytic activity (close to platinoids).
+Modern nuclear power cannot do without alloys containing rhenium.
+Even at dawn of atomic era, tungsten alloy with 26% rhenium began to be used for shells of fuel elements and other parts operating in reactors at t° 1600−3000 °C. Rhenium and its alloys occupy an increasingly strong position in aviation and space technology.
+In particular, tantalum alloy with 2.5% rhenium and 8% tungsten is indispensable for heat shields of modules returning from space to Earth.
+High physical and chemical advantages (and plus good weldability) determine interest in rhenium in large-budget industries, which can cost a lot.
+2/3 of rhenium goes to alloying heat-resistant steels and coating of other metals.
+Pure rhenium serves as basis for most critical parts.
+Domestic tungsten-based alloys contain 5, 20, up to 27% Re (BP-5, BP-20, VR-27VP), based on molybdenum — 8, 20 to 47% rhenium.
+Also used are tungsten-molybdenum-rhenium alloys — malleable, high-tech, easily weldable.
+They work in most difficult conditions: withstand high temperatures, shock loads, vibration, contact with aggressive substances.

-Supply certified products of alloys of rhenium.
-The specification included data on the percentage composition and mechanical properties of products.
-We can easily buy in bulk any semi-finished products for large-scale production.
-We also work with retail buyers.
-A high level of service and speed of service are the face of our company.
+We supply certified rhenium alloy products.
+Specification includes data on percentage composition and mechanical quality of products.
+It is easy to wholesale from us any semi-finished products for large-scale production.
+We also work with retail customers.
+High level of service and prompt service are «face» of our company.

-On the website LLC «Electrocentury-steel» reflects the most current information on the acquisition of rental of rare and refractory metals today.
-Our best managers are ready to provide qualified advice on any current issues.
-Sell semi-finished products of rare and non-ferrous at a competitive price.
-The products are manufactured on the most modern equipment and meets the quality requirements of Russian state standard and international quality standards.
-Regular customers receive a discount system of discounts.
+Site of LLC Elektrovek-steel reflects most current information on purchase of rolled metal from rare and refractory metals to date.
+Our best managers are ready to provide highly qualified advice on any current issues.
+We sell semi-finished products from rare and color at a competitive price.
+Products are manufactured using most modern equipment and meet quality requirements of Russian State Standard and international quality standards.
+Regular customers are given system of discounts.